 top of page

-Neuromodulation and mental illness - Finally, we seek to use behavioral and electrophysiological methods to develop new treatments for psychiatric and neurological disease, especially depression, obsessive compulsive disorder, and addiction.
+Neuromodulation and mental illness - Finally, we use behavioral and electrophysiological methods to develop and improve treatments for psychiatric and neurological disease, especially depression, obsessive compulsive disorder, and addiction.

 Lab news: